Computer Memory Buyers Guide

 Which type of memory is right for my system?

-While there are various types of memory available, the vast majority of PCs sold in the last few years support only one type of memory – DDR4.
-This stands for Double Data Rate, with the ‘4’ meaning this is the fourth generation of DDR memory.
-Don’t panic though, if you have an older system that isn’t compatible with DDR4, Scan still stocks a wide range of DDR, DDR2 and DDR3 memory.
+While there are various types of memory available, the vast majority of PCs sold in the last few years support a couple of types of memory – DDR4 and DDR5.
+This stands for Double Data Rate, with the ‘4’ and ‘5’ meaning this is the fourth or fifth generation of DDR memory.
+Don’t panic though, if you have an older system that isn’t compatible with DDR4 or DDR5, Scan still stocks a wide range of DDR, DDR2 and DDR3 memory.

 Things to Consider with Memory